nomissbowling/egui-dataframe-sample/README.md

 egui-dataframe-sample
 =====================

-Rust egui Widgets for polars dataframe
+sample for Rust egui Widgets for polars dataframe

 Requirements